themeselection/ts-electron-tailwind/README.md

-# electron & Tailwind CSS Integration
+# Electron & Tailwind CSS Integration

 This project demonstrates the integration of **Tailwind CSS** (version 4.1.11) with **electron** (version 37.2.5).